apepers/DiscoElysiumTwineMacros/README.md

 (Based on the work of Em LazerWalker: https://blog.lazerwalker.com/azure,/game/dev/2020/01/16/a-modern-developers-workflow-for-twine.html)

 To take advantage of working in a text editor, easier collaboration, and other more program-focused features, as well as to get Github Pages to host your game, what you'll want is 'BlankProject.twee' in the BlankProject folder, Tweego, and you favourite text editor.
 I recommend VS Code because it has a Twee syntax highlighter!
-(See TweegoInstructions.md for more information on using Tweego and Github Pages.)
+(See [this Tweego Instructions Readme for more information on using Tweego and Github Pages.](TweegoInstructions.md))

 # Using the macros
 Once your project is set up, most of the functionality around continue buttons, displaying previously chosen options, and formatting passive skill checks is handled for you - as long as you use the provided macros.
 There is a small set that provides the full functionality of this game.